gama-platform/gama-platform.github.io/wiki/Operators.md

 #### Examples:
 ```
-geometry var0 <- cone3D(10.0,10.0); 	// var0 equals a geometry as a circle of radius 10 but displays a cone.
+geometry var0 <- cone3D(10.0,5.0); 	// var0 equals a geometry as a cone with a base circle of radius 10 and a height of 5.
 ```